alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/backup_lxc_and_filesystem_path/README.md

-# Backup LXC and filesystem path
+# Backup LXC containers and filesystem paths

-These scripts perform backing up a filesystem path with UID/GID saving using tar and gpg.
-Possible to save and upload the whole containers.
+These scripts back up filesystem paths while preserving UID/GID, using `tar` and `gpg`.
+Entire containers can also be saved and uploaded.

 **WARNING!
-Running this file, you accept that you know what you're doing.
-All actions with this script are at your own risk.**
+By running this script, you acknowledge that you know what you're doing.
+Use at your own risk.**

 ## Usage

 1. Upload this folder content to your Linux system, e.g., inside of `/opt/scripts` folder.
-2. (Optional) Set up your [rclone](https://rclone.org/drive/) to mount destination drive, e.g. Google Drive, Dropbox, Amazon Drive, Amazon S3 Compliant Storage Providers (including AWS, Alibaba, Ceph, Digital Ocean, Dreamhost, IBM COS, Minio, SeaweedFS, and Tencent COS), Google Cloud Storage, Hadoop distributed file system, Mail.Ru Cloud, Mega, Microsoft Azure Blob Storage, Microsoft OneDrive, OpenStack Swift, QingCloud Object Storage, Yandex Disk, Uptobox, Zoho or another connection method(s) like ftp, ssh, sftp, http.
-Or mount your backup path manually, e.g. `/mnt/backup`.
+2. (Optional) Set up your [rclone](https://rclone.org/drive/) to mount destination drive, e.g. Google Drive, Dropbox, Amazon Drive, Amazon S3 Compliant Storage Providers (including AWS, Alibaba, Ceph, Digital Ocean, Dreamhost, IBM COS, Minio, SeaweedFS, and Tencent COS), Google Cloud Storage, Hadoop distributed file system, Mail.Ru Cloud, Mega, Microsoft Azure Blob Storage, Microsoft OneDrive, OpenStack Swift, QingCloud Object Storage, Yandex Disk, Uptobox, Zoho or another connection method(s) such as FTP, SSH, SFTP, or HTTP.
+Alternatively, mount your backup path manually, e.g. `/mnt/backup`.
-3. Fill your `empty_password.txt` with gpg key if you wish to encrypt your files or leave them empty.
+3. Fill `empty_password.txt` with your GPG password if you want to encrypt the files, or leave it empty to skip encryption.
-4. Edit `lxc_exclude` list of an excluded path.
+4. Edit the `lxc_exclude` file to specify paths to exclude.
 5. (Optional) Put your error notification commands to `error_notification.sh` if you would like to receive error messages.
 6. Edit your `backup_container.sh` with appropriate params of rclone mount (optional) and `backup_path_tar_gpg.sh` with appropriate backup and path params.
 7. Run:

 ```bash